mail-my-ballot/mail-my-ballot/README.md

 - To deploy the server using Google Cloud, follow the steps in `https://cloud.google.com/appengine/docs/standard/nodejs/quickstart`.

 ### App Engine
-To get started, goto [AppEngine Getting Started](https://console.cloud.google.com/appengine/start?project=mmb-staging&folder&organizationId) and follow the prompts
+To get started, goto [AppEngine Getting Started](https://console.cloud.google.com/appengine/start?project=mmb-staging&folder&organizationId) and follow the prompts.

+Don't forget to enable the indexes (see the gulp file server's `gulpfile.js`).
+The recommended procedure is to
+1. Claim an org on dev and clik the download button.
+This will fail but the server log on dev will give you a link where you can create the index.
+Alternatively, the current index is saved in `firestore.index.json`.
+2. Run `yarn server-gulp dev-index` to update `firestore.index.json` (optional -- only if there are additional index needs).
+3. Run the command resulting from `yarn server-gulp deploy-index --env staging` to upload the index to staging (and also production).

 ### Google OAuth
 Following the instructions [here](http://www.passportjs.org/docs/google/):